RootLeo00/rfdia-lectures/doc/1cd-answers/Deep Learning Practical Work 1cd.md

 We tried to use the increased number of epochs:
 Experiment: batch_size=128, lr=0.1, epochs=100, cuda=True
+#TODO

 ## Conclusions
-Al the expeeriments were run on a GPU NVIDIA A100 80GB.
+Al the experiments were run on a GPU NVIDIA A100 80GB.

-The initial architecture was not good: the accuracy was too low (70%) and the loss presented some overfitting effects.
+The initial architecture was inadequate: the accuracy was too low at 70%, and the loss exhibited some overfitting effects.

-Our best model has obtained an accuracy evaluation of more than 80 % with a loss evaluation of 0.6 and without any overfitting effects.
-To further analise the model, there are other metrics that could be used such as precision, recall, f1, etc...
+Our best model achieved an accuracy evaluation of over 80% with a loss evaluation of 0.6, without any overfitting effects.
+To further analyze the model, various other metrics could be used, such as precision, recall, F1 score, etc.

-Another possibility is to train the model in a much larger dataset, such as ImageNet and choose a more complex architecture.
+Another possibility is to train the model using a much larger dataset, such as ImageNet, and opt for a more complex architecture.